GmailとDropboxの連携イメージ

 ■Overview

-The "Store recording data in Dropbox after ending a meeting on Google Meet" workflow is an automation flow suitable for those who want to automatically organize and store meeting records.
+The workflow "Store recorded data in Dropbox after a Google Meet meeting ends" is an automation flow suitable for those who want to automatically organize and store meeting records.

-By using this flow, you can detect data recorded on Google Meet and automatically store it in a specified Dropbox folder, improving efficiency.
+By using this flow, you can detect data recorded in Google Meet and automatically store it in a specified Dropbox folder, thereby improving efficiency.

-・Persons in companies or teams that centrally manage materials and records in Dropbox
+• Are responsible for companies or teams that centrally manage documents and records in Dropbox

-・Those who want to manage recording data along with Google Forms or text-based meeting notes
+• Want to manage recorded data along with Google Forms or text-based meeting notes

-・Back office or management department personnel who want to leave business data accurately and in an organized manner
+• Are in the back office or management department and want to keep business data accurately and organized

 ■Overview

-The "Automatically save recording data to Dropbox after Zoom meeting ends" workflow leverages the integration of Zoom and Dropbox to streamline the management of meeting recordings.
+The "Automatically Save Zoom Meeting Recordings to Dropbox After Meeting Ends" workflow leverages the integration between Zoom and Dropbox to streamline the management of meeting recordings.

 After the meeting ends, the recording data is automatically saved to Dropbox, reducing the need for manual transfer tasks and easing data management.